 If there’s one thing the Czech Republic has no shortage of, it’s incredible places of worship.
 From cloud-piercing Gothic spires to churches with miraculous healing powers, Prague bristles with extraordinary spiritually oriented architecture.
 A tour of these makes for a great day’s itinerary, offering a rewarding glimpse into the city’s rich history.
 Here, we highlight the most beautiful churches and cathedrals in Prague.

 A relatively young cathedral in Prague, St. Clement’s is a Baroque beauty completed in 1715 by architect Antonio Lurago.
 Located in the Old Town, the simplicity of its exterior belies what lies within.
-Frescoes painted by Johann Hiebl, decorative stuccowork created by Götzler and stone statues carved by Matthias Bernard Braun all combine to make this an absolutely breath-taking place.
+Frescoes painted by Johann Hiebl, decorative stuccowork created by Götzler, and stone statues carved by Matthias Bernard Braun all combine to make this a breathtaking place.
 It still operates as a Greek Orthodox church, and St. Clement’s is also famed for its great acoustics, hence its fantastic programme of classical concerts.